 Less commonly, osteosarcoma can lead to a bone fracture when the tumor has caused a bone to weaken to the extent that it breaks.
 Those who have experienced this have described it as sudden, severe pain following a prolonged period of soreness.

-When symptoms warrant further testing
+When bone cancer symptoms warrant further testing

 While there is currently no widely recommended screening method for osteosarcoma, most cases are found at an early stage, before the cancer has spread.
 As with other cancers, osteosarcoma often has more viable treatment options when detected early.
 At Moffitt Cancer Center, our osteosarcoma experts can determine if diagnostic services are needed based on the symptoms a patient is experiencing.
-If further tests are needed, Moffitt offers a full spectrum of diagnostic services for osteosarcoma, including surgical biopsies, core biopsies and imaging scans.
+If further tests are required, Moffitt offers a full spectrum of diagnostic services for osteosarcoma, including surgical biopsies, core biopsies and imaging scans.
 In the event cancer is found, patients will receive individualized treatment plans and the supportive care services they need to cope with the challenges of receiving a cancer diagnosis.